VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

     The result is undefined, even if the program works it is not guaranteed to work the same.

 # Undefined behaviour :
-    even if program compiles, it is guaranteed to work the same with compiler updates or other compilers.
+    even if program compiles, it is not guaranteed to work the same with compiler updates or other compilers.
 It is always in error

 # Implementation defined :
     using something that is implementation defined makes the program un-portable.
-For example sizeof(int) is not same across matchines.
+For example sizeof(int) is not same across machines, as compiler vendors can free in implementation

-*** Both *undefined behaviour* and *implementation defined* should be avoided in programs.
+- Both *undefined behaviour* and *implementation defined* should be avoided in programs.

 # Implicit type conversions
 when **signed** and **unsigned** is mixed in an expression, *signed* is always converted to *unsigned*